 [6:09] Q: What exams does your university require and accept for admission, for example GRE, IELTS or TOEFL?

-[6:18] A: Well, for Master’s students we ask for an English-language certification, it might be TOEFL, TOEIC, IELTS, Cambridge, so we have some different ones.
+[6:18] A: For Master’s students we ask for an English-language certification, it might be TOEFL, TOEIC, IELTS, Cambridge, so we have some different ones.
 We have some minimum requirements which we publish on our website.
 That’s for all the students who want to study in English, or who want to study in Italian.
 So they should definitely provide this document.
 Then, for students applying to some specific programs like Management Engineering, Energy Engineering, we ask also the GRE, and so these are the only two documents, the only tests, which are required by the university.

 [6:58] Q: Do you have your own tests or something else that you require?